1. Home

 Enamelware became popular in the 19th century when manufacturers started to coat pots and pans with lighter steel enamel rather than cast iron.
 You will find that it is typically white on the inside and colored on the outside.

 Some of the more popular pieces of enamelware include coffeepots, mugs and ladles.
 Enamelware comes in solid colors like blue or green but you can also find it in a marbled pattern or solid with a colored rim.
-In some cases you will see floral patterns or pictures on the outside.

 a vintage marshmallow tin filled with faux greens displayed for the 4th of July